 Doing your part to conserve water is important to the overall well-being of your community and it helps protect the earth.
-You may already be taking steps inside of your home to conserve water such as taking shorter showers, turning off the faucet when you are brushing your teeth, and insulating your water pipes.
-Whatever you are doing inside of your home, try replicating your water conservation efforts on the outside of your home by using our tips below.
+You may already be taking steps inside of your home to save water such as taking shorter showers, turning off the faucet when you are brushing your teeth, and insulating your water pipes.
+Our water consumption increases in summer, as we tend to our gardens and yards, so it's important to know what you can do to save water.
+Saving water will not only help save limited resources but will also help with your water bill.
+Whatever you are doing inside of your home, whether it's growing vegetables or beautiful flower beds, try replicating your water conservation efforts on the outside of your home by using our tips below.

 Switch to a Smart Sprinkler System to Conserve Water